How to Clean a Guinea Pig's Cage (the Fast and Easy Way)

 Maintaining Sanitary Conditions

-Once you set up a cage (or build one yourself), you will need to clean the guinea pigs' cage every day to bacteria buildup from their feces or urine, which can ultimately lead to infection.
-Here, I would like to show you how I easily and quickly you can get it done.
+Once you set up a guinea pig cage (or build one yourself), you will need to clean it every day to prevent bacteria buildup from their feces or urine, which can ultimately lead to infection.
+Here, I would like to show you how easily and quickly you can get it done.

 To make it simple for everyone to understand my instructions, I will divide the cage into three parts: